krustur/AmigaOsBuilder/README.md

 1. Make one more sub folder in this called '\_\_systemdrive\_\_'
 1. You should have a folder with the full path 'C:\MyAmigaOs\Source\Workbench\_3.1\content\\_\_systemdrive\_\_'
-1. Make a clean install of Workbench 3.1 somewhere, and copy the contents of this folder into the folder above -You have now created a simple base package for Workbench 3.1
+1. Make a clean install of Workbench 3.1 somewhere, and copy the contents of this folder into the folder above
+    - You have now created a simple base package for Workbench 3.1

 ### First build of MyAmigaOs
 1. Open the code for editing